srps/philoagents-course/README.md

 ## 💰 Cost Structure

-The course is open-source and free!
-In case you want to run everything end-to-end, you'll only need ~$1 for cloud tools:
+**The course is open-source and free!** In case you want to run everything end-to-end (which is optional), you'll only need ~$1 for cloud tools:

 | Service | Maximum Cost |
 |---------|--------------|
 | OpenAI's API (Optional)| ~$1 |

 We will use OpenAI, just in Lesson 5, as an LLM-as-a-judge, to evaluate our agents, **which is optional**.
-Otherwise, we will use Groq's API, which has a free tier. **Reading-only?
+Otherwise, we will use Groq's API, which has a free tier.

+**Reading-only?
 Everything's free!**

 ## 🥂 Open-source Course: Participation is Open and Free